 Size and Style

 - Garden: Garden-style landscape lighting sits on a post between 18 and 24 inches high with a canopy shade that reflects the light from the bulb downward, creating a pool of light just beneath it.
-Garden lights are ideal for marking pathways or lighting up flower beds.
+Garden lights are ideal for marking pathways or for use as flower bed lights.

 - Wash: A wash light brightens a broad space such as the side of a home, wall, or fence.
 Wash lighting fixtures are mounted near the base of the structure and shine upward.